-The posterior cruciate ligament is located in the back of the knee.
+The posterior cruciate ligament (PCL) is located inside the knee, just behind the anterior cruciate ligament (ACL).
 It is one of several ligaments that connect the femur (thighbone) to the tibia (shinbone).
-The posterior cruciate ligament keeps the tibia from moving backwards too far.
+The posterior cruciate ligament keeps the tibia from moving backward with relation to the thigh bone.

-Two bones meet to form your knee joint: your thighbone (femur) and shinbone (tibia).
+Two bones meet to form your knee joint: the femur and the tibia.
 Your kneecap sits in front of the joint to provide some protection.

 Bones are connected to other bones by ligaments.
 There are four primary ligaments in your knee.
 They act like strong ropes to hold the bones together and keep your knee stable.

 Collateral ligaments.
 These are found on the sides of your knee.
-The medial collateral ligament is on the inside and the lateral collateral ligament is on the outside.
-They control the sideways motion of your knee and brace it against unusual movement.
+The medial collateral ligament is on the inside, and the lateral collateral ligament is on the outside.
+They control the side to side motion of your knee and brace it against unusual movement.

 Cruciate ligaments.
 These are found inside your knee joint.
-They cross each other to form an "X" with the anterior cruciate ligament in front and the posterior cruciate ligament in back.
-The cruciate ligaments control the back and forth motion of your knee.
+They cross each other to form an X (or cross), with the anterior cruciate ligament in front and the posterior cruciate ligament in back.
+The cruciate ligaments control the front and back motion of your knee.

-The posterior cruciate ligament keeps the shinbone from moving backwards too far.
-It is stronger than the anterior cruciate ligament and is injured less often.
-The posterior cruciate ligament has two parts that blend into one structure that is about the size of a person's little finger.
+The posterior cruciate ligament keeps the shinbone from moving backward too far.
+It is stronger than the anterior cruciate ligament and is injured far less often.
+The posterior cruciate ligament has two parts, which blend into one structure about the size of a person's little finger.

 Injuries to the posterior cruciate ligament are not as common as other knee ligament injuries.
 In fact, they are often subtle and more difficult to evaluate than other ligament injuries in the knee.

-Many times a posterior cruciate ligament injury occurs along with injuries to other structures in the knee such as cartilage, other ligaments, and bone.
+Often, a posterior cruciate ligament injury occurs along with injuries to other structures in the knee, such as cartilage, other ligaments, and bone.

-Posterior cruciate ligament tears tend to be partial tears with the potential to heal on their own.
-People who have injured just their posterior cruciate ligaments are usually able to return to sports without knee stability problems.
+Many posterior cruciate ligament tears are partial tears with the potential to heal on their own.
+People who have injured only their posterior cruciate ligaments may be able to return to sports without experiencing knee stability problems.

 An injury to the posterior cruciate ligament can happen many ways.
 It typically requires a powerful force.